samaaron/tau5/gui/spectra/README.md

 3. **CDPBridge** - The bridge that connects MCP commands to CDP operations

 ## How It Works
-1. When Tau5 starts in dev mode, it enables Chrome DevTools Protocol on port 9223
+1. When Tau5 starts in dev mode, it enables Chrome DevTools Protocol (default port 9220 for channel 0, or 922X where X is the channel)
 2. The MCP server (tau5-spectra) runs as a separate process communicating via stdio
 3. The CDPClient connects to the Chrome DevTools Protocol via WebSocket
 4. MCP tools are registered to provide various DevTools and logging functionalities